In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 philosophy that I did not consent to.
 And why would I not consent to it?
 BECAUSE

-AS TREATMENT PHILOSOPHIES GO, IT SUCKS.
+HIMSELF.
 I WOULD HAVE NEVER UNDER ANY

 CIRCUMSTANCES ALLOWED SUKI TO BE TOUCHED BY NICHOLS HAD I KNOWN HIS SO-CALLED